scalabli/quo/docs/advanced.rst

 Parameter Modifications
 -----------------------

-Parameters (apps and arguments) are forwarded to the command callbacks as you have seen.
+Parameters (apps and args) are forwarded to the command callbacks as you have seen.
 One common way to prevent a parameter from being passed to the callback is the `expose_value` argument to a parameter which hides the parameter entirely.
 The way this works is that the :class:`Context`